matrixinfer-ai/kthena/docs/kthena/blog/router/index.md

 **Controller**: A Kubernetes-native component that synchronizes and processes Pods and Custom Resources (CRs) such as `ModelRoute` and `ModelServer`.
 The controller watches for changes in the cluster and updates the router's internal state accordingly, ensuring routing decisions are always based on current cluster topology.

 **Filters**: Contains two critical sub-modules that process requests before they reach the backend:
-- **Auth**: Handles traffic authentication and authorization, supporting API Key, JWT, and OAuth methods
+- **Auth**: Handles traffic authentication and authorization, supporting API Key, JWT
-- **RateLimit**: Manages comprehensive rate limiting strategies including input tokens, output tokens, and user tier-based limiting
+- **RateLimit**: Manages comprehensive rate limiting strategies including input tokens and output tokens limiting

 **Backend**: Provides an abstraction layer for accessing various inference engines.
 It masks differences in metrics interface access methods and metric naming conventions across frameworks like vLLM, SGLang, and TGI, presenting a unified interface to the scheduler.